Developers

 Important Science and Research

-Fermilab depends on Linux enough that it has its own Linux distribution, “Fermi Linux.”
+Fermilab depends on Linux enough to have its own Linux distribution, “Fermi Linux.”
 It also does intensive computing with the Linux Networx Cluster Supercomputer.

 My personal favorite is my Western Digital NAS.
 I ssh directly into the device.
 It’s a pared-down Linux installation but with enough functionality to let me play.
 I’ve modified some of the scripts, changed some of the startup functionality, and learned something about NAS architecture.
 I even installed Squeeze Server to provide streaming music to my Logitech Squeeze players (also powered by Linux, btw).
 Good stuff — a useful gadget that provides full backups of our network of home computers and a tiny little sandbox playground for me.